murzich/music-player/README.md

 # Music player app
 Music player is based on Deezer API and is built with ReactJS.

+## The `master` branch is intended for review.
+The repository may contain other newer branches, but they contain an uncompleted work and a lot of things would change.

 ## Default ReactJS boilerplate guide